 The Ullans Academy was formed prior to the Ulster-Scots Language Society in July 1992.
 One of its prime objects was the undertaking of a Bible translation into Scots supportive of and appropriate to the other language development work of the Ullans Academy.
 Dr Adamson has outlined the history of this movement in three articles, viz.: “The Ullans Academy” in Legislation, Literature and Sociolinguistics: Northern Ireland, the Republic of Ireland, and Scotland, edited by John Kirk and Dónall P. Ó Baoill (Belfast: Cló Ollscoil na Banríona 2005); “The Ulster-Scots Movement.
 A Personal Account” in Language Issues: Ireland, France, Spain, edited by Wesley Hutchinson and Clíona Ní Ríordáin ( Brussels: P.I.E.
 Peter Lang 2010); and “Common Identity” in Ulster-Scots in Northern Ireland Today: Language, Culture Community / L’Ulster-Scots en Irelande du Nord aujourd’hui: langue, culture, communauté, by Wesley Hutchinson (Rennes, Presses Universitaires 2014).

-Yet the development of the Pretani movement, presenting a broader narrative of Ulster-Scots language, heritage and culture, and true to its original ideals, especially through the Dalaradia organisation, would be impervious to retrogressive political influence and offered the opportunity of uniting the people of Ulster, indeed of all the British Isles, at last..
+Furthermore the development of the Pretani movement, presenting a broad narrative of Ulster-Scots language, heritage and culture, and true to its original ideals, and now including the Dalaradia and Dal Fiatach organisations, offered the opportunity of uniting the people of Ulster, indeed of all the British Isles, at last..

 Dr Ian Adamson OBE